-The Northern Territory’s (NT's) economic output is predominantly concentrated around a few industries including construction, government and community services, and the mining industry.
+This section looks at the contribution and changes in industries in the Northern Territory (NT) economy.
+The NT's economic output is predominantly concentrated around a few industries.
+These include construction, government and community services, and the mining sectors.
 These industries account for over half of the NT’s total economic output.
-In contrast, the main contributors to total employment are government and community services, construction, and retail and wholesale trade (Chart 1).
+The main contributors to total employment are government and community services, construction, and retail and wholesale trade industries (Chart 1).
+In total, there are nineteen individual industries, as classified by the Australian Bureau of Statistics.

 For the purpose of analysing the NT’s industry structure, the Department of Treasury and Finance combines the Australian Bureau of Statistics (ABS) industries of public administration and safety, health care and social assistance, and education and training into a single industry – government and community services.
-This recognises these services are largely funded by the public sector.
+This recognises these services are largely funded by the public sector, which accounts for 23.0% of NT’s GSP.

-The service industries category includes a range of industries, which are individually small but combined are the second largest proportion of the NT’s economic output and second largest proportion of total employment.
+The service industries category includes a range of industries, which are individually small but combined are the third largest proportion of the NT’s economic output and second largest proportion of total employment.

 Although the agriculture, forestry and fishing industry is much smaller than the other key industries in the NT in terms of its contribution to both GSP and employment, it has not been incorporated as part of service industries and instead is included as a separate section of this chapter due to its importance in regional areas.